Chandu033/Bootie-Shoestore/README.md

 AI-driven Product Recommendations: By implementing Artificial Intelligence algorithms, the platform will analyze customer behavior and preferences to provide personalized product recommendations.
 This feature will enhance cross-selling and upselling opportunities, increasing customer satisfaction and engagement.

 Virtual Try-On and Size Guides: To address the challenge of finding the perfect fit, the e-commerce store will integrate virtual try-on technology and comprehensive size guides.
 Customers will be able to virtually try on shoes, ensuring they make the right purchasing decision.

+# This Project has been developed under Future Ready Talent Internship Program
+# This is developed by M Chandrika , Annamacharya Institute of Technology & Sciences,Tirupati